vayan/sisistay/README.md

 API is available at `http://localhost:8080`

-To run tests and coverage clone the repo and do `go test ./... -cover`
+To run the tests clone the repo and do `go test ./...`

+You can see the coverage on [codecov](https://codecov.io/gh/vayan/sisistay)

 ### Context for Reviewer